- Regular price

 Access the Pollen Mobile network—privately and anonymously—from your phone or tablet as a Hummingbird.
 Simply install on your device and connect to the Pollen Mobile network privately and securely, all while earning 1 Pollen Incentive Credit (PIC) per day for attaching to the network.

-- Your Pollen Mobile SIM is either a SIM card or an eSIM which was delivered via email as a QR code.
-To get started with SIM card, simply insert it into your phone's SIM tray.
-To get started with the eSIM, scan the QR code from your phone and follow the prompts.
+- Your Pollen Mobile eSIM was delivered to you via email as a QR code.
+To get started, scan the QR code from your phone and follow the prompts.
 Depending on the phone and version you're running, the prompts will be different, but a few things to call out:

 - Add Pollen as your Secondary plan, not your Primary.

 - You'll be asked to give your new network a name.
 We recommend "Pollen" or "Pollen Mobile."